benjaminlees/node-process/README.md

 # node-process

-playing around with node processes
+The aim of this repo is to play around with node processes in the pursuit of creating clean ways of solving common problems.